angelheredia138/ValorantProAPI/README.md

 ## Contact

-For questions or issues, contact the API development team.
+For questions or issues, contact me.